 For one, not all CDNs are the same.
 When it comes to China, the performance gaps are stark.

-For example, Sitecore leverages Microsoft Azure’s global CDN by default.
+For example, Sitecore Managed Cloud provides the option to leverage Microsoft Azure’s global CDN (Sitecore documentation here).

 Let’s see how Azure’s Global CDN performs against other CDNs in China below (in green):